EDWARD DUFFIELD

 OVERDUE APPRECIATION

-Edward Duffield created some of the finest clocks made in America in the 18th century.
-While a small number of articles and book entries have been written about him, no comprehensive and detailed study of his life and work has appeared until now.
-Bob Frishman's new 256-page book - with 227 illustrations - is published by the American Philosophical Society, America's oldest learned society.
+Bob Frishman's triple-award-winning (see below) 256-page book - with 227 illustrations - was published in 2024 by the American Philosophical Society, America's oldest learned society.
 Edward Duffield was an early member of this venerable institution that was founded by his lifelong friend, Benjamin Franklin.
-Bob was awarded the prestigious 2025 APS John Frederick Lewis Award for this book.

 PLEASE CONTACT BOB FRISHMAN IF YOU HAVE A DUFFIELD CLOCK OR UNPUBLISHED INFORMATION ABOUT EDWARD DUFFIELD.